Burning Throat: 7 Common Causes (& How to Relieve)

-Why is my throat burning?
+Why does my throat burn?

 The main causes of a burning throat are: